BBC Television Shakespeare: Behind the scenes

-This was one of only two productions which replaced original dialogue with material from outside the play (the other was Jonathan Miller's Anthony & Cleopatra).
+This was one of two productions which replaced original dialogue with material from outside the play (the other was Anthony & Cleopatra).
 Here, in an invented scene set between Act 2 Scene 1 and Act 3, Scene 1, Berowne is shown drafting the poem to Rosaline, which will later be read by Nathaniel to Jacquenetta.
 The lines in this invented scene (delivered in voice-over) are taken from the fifth poem of the William Jaggard publication The Passionate Pilgrim, a variant of Berowne's final version of his own poem.

-This was the only production that John Wilders, the series literary advisor, criticised publicly.
-Specifically, he objected to the character of Moth being portrayed by an adult actor.
+The character of Moth is referred to on multiple occasions as "boy".
+In 19th century and early 20th century productions, the role was always played by an adult, although it is possible Shakespeare's original production used a child actor.
+Tyrone Guthrie, in 1936, introduced the modern idea of casting a child in the role, although productions throughout the 20th century often cast a young female adult instead.
+Moshinsky decided that the use of the word "boy" was an eccentricity on the part of the character of Don Armado, and cast John Kane (aged 38 at time of filming).
+The series' literary advisor, John Wilders, strongly disagreed.
+This was the only production that Wilders criticised publicly, feeling that it ruined the comedy of a child being wiser than his master.

 The Prefaces to Shakespeare episode for Love's Labour's Lost was presented by Kenneth Branagh who had played Navarre in a 1984 RSC production directed by Barry Kyle.
 The Shakespeare in Perspective episode was presented by novelist Emma Tennant.